Electronic | Automatic | Motorized | Magnetic Pet Doors

 Q: Which pet doors open automatically?

-A: The Plexidor and and High Tech automated doors are both motorized and open automatically.
+A: The Plexidor and High Tech automated doors are both motorized and open automatically.

 Q: Why would you want the pet door to open without the pet pushing?

-A: You would want a motorized door if your pet is timid, injured, or arthritic and unable to push on the flap of the door.
+A: You would want a motorized door if your pet is timid, injured, older aged/arthritic and unable to push on the flap of the door.
+A motorized pet door allows hassle free entry and exit.

-Q: Which dog doors are big enough for normal sized dogs that require pushing to open?
+Q: Which electronic dog doors are big enough for medium to larger sized dogs and still require the dog to push the flap to open?

 Q: Which electronic dog door doesn't require batteries in the collar key?